We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 Tip: Use the WYSIWIG editor to customize this free-format content and create an eye-catching invitation using different fonts, colors and layouts.
 You can even upload images.
 You can do this in the same way that you add content to a project.
 This will appear at the top of your meeting.

-2. These two toggles allow your meeting to be displayed at the top of your project page, and/or on your organizational hub (if enabled.)
+2. These two toggles allow your meeting to be displayed on the live project page, and/or on your organizational hub (if enabled.)
 If you do not want the meeting to be displayed in either of these places, just leave the toggles off (indicated in white) to keep them hidden from public view.
-This allows you to add the meeting to a specific location on your project page, such as a secondary step, or in a sidebar.
+You can opt to add the meeting to a specific location on your project page, such as a secondary step, or in a sidebar.
 If toggled on, you can click the black arrow button to quickly navigate to your hub to see your meeting displayed.

-3. These options are how the public can contact your organization and will be displayed publicly.
-You have the option to display the phone number associated with your meeting (if enabled,) the specific project email, text code (if enabled,) And you have the option to include the meeting as a project milestone (used in project timelines.)
+3. These options are how the public can contact your organization and will be displayed publicly if selected.
+You have the option to display the phone number associated with your meeting, the specific project email, text code (if enabled,) and you have the option to include the meeting as a project milestone (used in project timelines.)

 5. If your organization has text messaging enabled, this is the auto-generated shortcode that participants will text in to participate.
 The number they will text the shortcode to is listed below, and is also listed at the top of the opening screen content for participants.